neilgee/venobox/readme.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-This plugin adds the VenoBox Responsive Lightbox to links, displaying videos, images, iframe or inline content in a lightbox display.
+This plugin adds the VenoBox Responsive Lightbox to links to display Vimeo and YouTube videos, images, iframe or inline content in a lightbox display.

 == Description ==